nocobase/website/content/articles/how-to-build-efficient-crud-apps/index.md

 ## 1. Introduction

-Before diving into CRUD optimization, let's first define CRUD and its significance in software development.
-Understanding the basics of CRUD is essential, especially for developers new to the concept.
+Before we dive into CRUD optimization, let's first define CRUD and its importance in software development.
+Understanding these basics is crucial, especially for new developers.

 ![CRUD](https://static-docs.nocobase.com/93cec7c379ead237aa58efd9de44bb81.png)